A Posteriori Error Estimate and Adaptivity for QM/MM Models of Crystalline Defects: QM/MM Coupling for Crystalline Defects

 \subsubsection{Domain decomposition}

-The first step of QM/MM coupling is to decompose the reference configuration $\L$ into three disjoint sets, $\Lambda = \LQM\cup \LMM\cup \LFF$, where $\LQM$ and $\LMM$ denote the QM and MM regions respectively, and $\LFF$ represents the far-field region where atom positions are frozen according to the far-field predictor.
+We first decompose the reference configuration $\L$ into three disjoint sets, $\Lambda = \LQM\cup \LMM\cup \LFF$, where $\LQM$ and $\LMM$ denote the QM and MM regions, respectively, and $\LFF$ represents the far-field region where atom positions are frozen.
 This yields the approximated admissible set

-Moreover, we define a buffer region $\Lbuf\subset\LMM$ surrounding $\LQM$ such that all atoms in $\Lbuf\cup\LQM$ are involved in the evaluation of the site energies in $\LQM$ using the QM model.
+Moreover, we define a buffer region $\Lbuf\subset\LMM$ surrounding $\LQM$ such that all atoms in $\Lbuf\cup\LQM$ are involved in the evaluation of the site energies defined on $\LQM$.

-Different from the previous setting \cite{CMAME, wang2020posteriori}, where balls centred at the defect core are simply used to decompose the domain, we consider a more general domain decomposition in this paper.
-Instead of considering the radius of each region, the model parameters are chosen to be the number of atoms in QM, buffer and MM regions, namely $N_{\rm QM}:=\#\LQM$, $N_{\rm BUF}:=\#\Lbuf$ and $N_{\rm MM}:=\#\LMM$.
-See Figure \ref{fig:decomposition} for a schematic plot of QM/MM decomposition for (001)[100] edge dislocation in Tungsten (W).
+In contrast to the method proposed in \cite{CMAME, wang2020posteriori}, which employed approximately spherical regions centered at the defect core for domain partitioning, we introduce a more versatile domain decomposition scheme in our study.
+Rather than relying on region radii as model parameters, we utilize the number of atoms within the QM, buffer, and MM regions, denoted respectively by $N_{\rm QM}:=\#\LQM$, $N_{\rm BUF}:=\#\Lbuf$, and $N_{\rm MM}:=\#\LMM$.
+Figure \ref{fig:decomposition} presents a typical QM/MM decomposition for a (001)[100] edge dislocation in Tungsten (W) with non-spherical subdomains.